-Take Care Of Your Loved Ones With a Walk-in Tub
+Take Care Of Your Loved Ones With Walk-in Tubs for Elderly

 According to the CDC, one out of four people aged 65 and older slip and fall each year.
 Falls among that same age group caused over 34,000 deaths in 2019.
 Also in 2019, there were a recorded 3 million hospital visits for slip and fall incidents resulting in about $50 billion in medical costs.
 This results in head injuries and hip fractures that may be detrimental to everyday life for this demographic of people.
 After the first initial fall, the chance of falling again doubles.
 A substantial portion of these slips and falls transpire in the bathroom because of the lack of safety equipment necessary for those with disabilities.